 We want to make sure you’re prepared for the trip of your life!
-Here’s a checklist to get you started:
+Below is a Pack list and Frequently Asked Questions.

 Not sure about when to book?
 Here’s a run down on the seasons in South Africa:

 MARCH THROUGH MAY - The land is green and refreshingly devoid of other tourists.
 Temperature is never terribly hot, rarely exceeding 90 degrees F. Humidity is low and mornings and evenings are cool.